This function calculates CIs for the population mean. By default, Student's t method is used. Alternatively, Wald and bootstrap CIs are available.

 A numeric vector.

-Lower and upper probabilities, by default c(0.025, 0.975)
+Lower and upper probabilities, by default c(0.025, 0.975).

 Type of CI.
 One of "t" (default), "Wald", or "bootstrap".

 Type of bootstrap CI.
-Only used for type = "bootstrap"
+Only used for type = "bootstrap".

 The number of bootstrap resamples.
-Only used for type = "bootstrap"
+Only used for type = "bootstrap".

 An integer random seed.
-Only used for type = "bootstrap"
+Only used for type = "bootstrap".

-Further arguments passed to boot::boot()
+Further arguments passed to boot::boot().

 An object of class "cint" containing these components:

-: Parameter specification.
+parameter: Parameter specification.

-: CI for the parameter.
+interval: CI for the parameter.

-: Parameter estimate.
+estimate: Parameter estimate.

-: Lower and upper probabilities.
+probs: Lower and upper probabilities.

-: Type of interval.
+type: Type of interval.

-: Additional description.
+info: Additional description.

 The default bootstrap type for the mean is "stud" (bootstrap t) as it enjoys the property of being second order accurate and has a stable variance estimator (see Efron, p.
 188).